Mohityanchi Manjula: Production

 The production work of the film is completed at the Jayprabha Studio in Kolhapur.

 Release

 The film was released on 1 May 1963, coinciding with Maharashtra Day.
 It was the second film of 1963 to become reasonably popular after Molkarin.

 Soundtrack

 The music is composed by Anandghan (pseudonym used by Lata Mangeshkar) who also sung the songs along with her siblings Asha Bhosle, Usha Mangeshkar, and Hridaynath Mangeshkar.
 Lata Mangeshkar also composed music for Ram Ram Pavhana (1960), Maratha Titka Melvava (1963), Sadhi Mansa (1965), Tambadi Mati (1969) under the pseudonym Anandghan.
-The lyrics was provided by Shanta Shelke and Jagdish Khebudkar while sound design is handled by Kaushik.
+The lyrics were provided by Shanta Shelke and Jagdish Khebudkar while sound design is handled by Kaushik.